gonutz/commited/README.md

 	go install github.com/gonutz/commited@latest

-to download (-u for getting the latest update from Github), build and install the executable.
+to download, build and install the latest verison.